 Selecting enemies to assault and going into the item menu during battle pauses the combat and gives you an opportunity to weigh up your tactical choices.
 Though you cannot directly move your characters during combat, some of your special moves (or Spritnites, as the game refers to them) can place you into different positions on the battleground.
 Over time, you do begin to see benefits to a) positioning your party carefully and b) choosing your targets wisely.

-Certain attacks, such as Endir’s sweeping Cyclone (which is an area-of-attack assault that knocks enemies back) and Aeterna’s X-Strike special move (which can potentially cut through rows of enemies if lined up correctly) can deal damage to multiple enemies if executed accurately.
+Certain attacks, such as Endir’s sweeping Cyclone (which is an area-of-attack assault that knocks enemies back) and Aeterna’s X-Strike special move (which can potentially cut through rows of adversaries if lined up correctly) can deal damage to multiple opponents if executed accurately.
 As you make progress, the many nuances of its turn-based combat begin to slot into place and thankfully becomes a pretty snug fit.
 That said, I Am Setsuna can still throw some pretty stiff difficulty spikes at you, particularly in the boss battles.
 My advice would be to save often and stock up on supplies when the opportunities arise.

 Visually, I Am Setsuna is delightfully polished and its beauty is often laid bare in the smallest of details.
 Little wisps of vapour linger in the icy air as your party’s characters breathe.
 Monsters and party members leave trails in the snow as they move through the wintry, glacial world.
 And add to that some neat little character animations during scenes of dialogue — such as wee shakes of their heads, nods and shrugs.
 These all combine to really help to breathe life into the title’s charming, mesmeric and melancholy world.